-This puzzled me: if the panel really did conceal a fully functioning portal into a realm of infinite, timeless and possibly diabolical darkness – which seemed unlikely, but the Bakerloo’s a funny old line – then obviously it was good of London Transport to warn us, but… I still couldn’t help feeling that I must be missing something.
+This puzzled me: if, as implied, the panel really did conceal a fully functioning portal into a realm of infinite, timeless and possibly diabolical darkness – which seemed unlikely, but the Bakerloo’s a funny old line – then obviously it was good of London Transport to warn us.
+But I still couldn’t help feeling that I must be missing something.

 Then, one day, whilst I was in a state of emotional turmoil, I had an epiphany.
 Which I wrote about in Smoke.
 And then, when we put the magazine online, I rejigged it so that it made a bit more sense.
 You can find the rejigged version HERE.